Are you considering becoming a U.S. citizen? This list is 10 of the most compelling reasons to naturalise and become a citizen of the United States.

 All citizens have the right to a U.S. passport.
 A U.S. passport allows you not only to travel internationally, in many cases without needing a visa but also to re-enter the United States freely.

 Citizens have the opportunity to petition for family members to join them in the U.S. As a citizen you can petition for an immigrant visa (a green card) for your spouse, children, parents and siblings.
 These are the Immediate Relative Immigrant Visas (IR) and the Family Preference Immigrant Visas.
 The IR visas are unlimited, meaning your relative will experience only a short wait to get their green card and do not have to wait for a visa to become available.
 Permanent residents may only petition for spouses and children, not parents or siblings, these type of immigrant visas are limited.

 #4 Not be deported

-Though green card holders have permanent immigrant status they still may be deported for such reasons as committing a serious crime.
+Though green card holders have the permanent immigrant status they still may be deported for such reasons as committing a serious crime.
 Citizens hold a much stronger place in U.S. society and may not be deported.

 #5 Citizenship for your children

 The children of citizens have the right to citizenship themselves.
 All persons born in the U.S. are automatically granted citizenship.
 If the child of U.S. citizen is born abroad he has the right to claim U.S. citizenship through the simple process of registering the birth before the child turns 18 years of age.
 Even if the child does not claim citizenship before his 18th birthday he may become a citizen through naturalisation.
 Children of parents who naturalise also have access to citizenship by first becoming permanent residents through the IR-2 visa and then naturalising themselves.